SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 ## Examples

-Initially, the info box shows `Not Connected` and they arrive button is disabled.
+Initially, the info box shows `Not Connected` and the arrive button is disabled.

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-12.png" /]